Ahmed-Sobeih/mirror-blockchain/README.md

 # mirror-blockchain
-A blockchain based written in C, using POW and introducing POH
+A blockchain written in C, using POW and introducing POH